julienstroheker/hackathon_GetStarted/README.md

 It interect with the Visual Studio Team Services API via REST (Http Client)

--Doing the following stuff for now :-
+Doing the following stuff for now :
+-
 - Asking for credenttials (Basic Authentification)
 - Asking for VSTS Tenant
 - Getting the template ID (Agile, VS, etc...)